Patent Monitoring Services: Where do current reports lack and how to fix them?

 We have prepared a template of Patent Monitoring Report in an Excel Sheet for you here:

 1. Prosecution Related Insights

-While watching prosecution events of a patent application, instead of just letting a user know of changes during the prosecution, using data from Examiner Behavior tools (like GreyB Examiner Analytics) would allow the monitoring service provider to provide actionable insights to the end user.
+While watching prosecution events of a patent application, instead of just letting a user know of changes during the prosecution, using data from Examiner Behavior tools (like GreyB Examiner Analytics) would allow the patent monitoring service provider to provide actionable insights to the end client.